NedxLab/NFT-marketplace/README.md

-A Frontend design of an NFT marketplace wih React
+A Frontend design of an NFT marketplace with React